SemyonLibercev/SemyonLibercev/README.md

 - 👋 Hi, I’m @SemyonLibercev
-- 👀 I’m interested in C# Unity, mobile/desktop, CPU/GPU/Memory Usage, uGUI Canvas, oop/SOLID
+- 👀 I’m interested in ASP.NET,C#, Unity, mobile/desktop, CPU/GPU/Memory Usage, uGUI Canvas, oop/SOLID
 - 📫 How to reach me: semyonlibercev@gmail.com
 <!---
 SemyonLibercev/SemyonLibercev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.